UK Minimum Wage Per Hour 2024: Latest Updates for Indian Students

 • Q. How does the UK decide what the minimum pay is?

-A. The independent Low Pay Commission provides recommendations to the government of the UK, which then uses those recommendations to determine the minimum wage.
-To select an appropriate rate, this commission considers various factors, including the state of the economy, the rate of inflation, and the requirements posed by both workers and businesses.
+A. The independent Low Pay Commission provides recommendations to the UK government, which then uses those recommendations to determine the minimum wage.
+This commission considers various factors, including the state of the economy, the rate of inflation, and the requirements posed by both workers and businesses, to select an appropriate rate.

 • Q. Do different age groups have different minimum pay rates?